tguless/tulum/real_estate/07_Property_Acquisition_Checklist.md

   - [ ] Research reputation and verify no fraud associations
   - [ ] Confirm experience with fideicomiso transactions
   - [ ] Check if they're on U.S. Consulate's recommended list
+  - [ ] Verify they have no ties to the seller, developer, or real estate agents

 ### 1.3 Financial Preparation
 - [ ] Set up Mexican bank account (if planning local banking)